davispeixoto/Laravel-5-Salesforce/README.md

 Laravel 5.1 package will be kept under version 1.*
 Laravel 5.2 package will be kept under version 2.*
+Laravel 5.8+ package will be kept under version 3.*

 Consider this when installing or upgrading